Looking for an easy way to end your Labor Day? Any of these sweet dip recipes would be perfect.

 What to Serve with Sweet Dip

-These work well for thicker dips that might be too much for a delicate strawberry to take a dip in.
+These work well for thicker mixtures that might be too much for a delicate strawberry to take a dip in.

 Easy Sweet Dip Recipes

 Make any one of those low-effort but high-impact dessert dips for your next party, and prepare to be just as delighted as your guests—and if there are no guests, these are easy yet impressive ways to treat yourself; you definitely deserve it!

 This cinnamon mascarpone concoction is seriously almost effortless to throw together, and delicious with mountains of summer fruit while it’s still in season (although in fall, it goes just as well with apples and pears).
 Get this Sweet Cinnamon Fruit Dip recipe.